 Meet the Team

-I was born and raised in a small town in central Maine, where most of my family still resides.
-My roots as a dyer begin there, in Maine, although I'm now living in Connecticut.
-I get my love for crafts from my mom, who taught me to sew, knit, crochet, and so much more from a young age, my work ethic from my dad, who has made me into my very own "handy woman", and my entrepreneurial spirit from my grandfather, who successfully opened and ran an autoshop without even a high school diploma.
+My roots as a dyer begin in small-town Central Maine, where I was born and raised.
+I get my love for crafts from my mom Susan, who taught me to sew, knit, crochet, and so much more from a young age, my work ethic from my dad, who has made me into a pretty decent "handy woman", and my entrepreneurial spirit from my grandfather, who successfully opened and ran an autoshop without even a high school diploma.

 I now perform with Floydian Trip (we're a Pink Floyd tribute band), travelling to theaters across the Northeast.
-I still work full-time in HR & Compliance in Manhattan and dye yarn with every free moment I find.
+I work full-time in HR & Compliance in Manhattan and dye yarn the rest of the time.
 My schedule is as crazy as it sounds, but this small business isn't going anywhere.
-Color fuels joy!
+Color fuels joy and crafting is my happy place.

 From her cozy home in Vassalboro, Maine, Susan Gilbert stitches beauty into everyday life as the Oak Grove Quilter.
 Armed with her longarm quilting machine, she transforms fabric into works of art, helping quilters bring their pieced tops to life with texture, movement, and beautiful attention to detail.